 As I came to the end of the forest and the vista of the Admiralty Bay coastline opened up before me, the rain stopped.
 The clouds had parted, pushing back to the four directions, leaving the beach area bathed in sunshine.
 A rainbow adorned the top of the forest behind me.
 The beach was empty of human life, but full of those who live there.
 Two ravens flew over and landed on the roof rack of the 4Runner.
 A small herd of Black Tail deer grazed in the meadow adjacent to the beach.
 Along the point of sand, a huge flock of black and white ducks gaggled amongst themselves as they floated in the water.
 Beyond them was a small flock of seagulls.
 As I settled in to a protected area between two huge driftwood logs, I noticed a Red Tail Hawk perched in the top of a small tree just up the beach.

 After my ceremony was complete, I sat and enjoyed the view towards each direction.
 To the south from southeast to southwest the sky was still darkened by the clouds full of rain waiting to fall.
-Opposite, over the town of Port Townsend across the water, the clouds drifted softly, undulating like a giant wave softly rose-colored form the start of the sunset.
+Opposite, over the town of Port Townsend across the water, the clouds drifted softly, undulating like a giant wave softly rose-colored from the start of the sunset.
 To the west the sun’s descent into the horizon was hastened by a huge cloudbank over the Olympic Range.
 The sun’s brilliance illuminated the clouds from behind, giving them a stained glass effect that showed the shapes and contours in various hues of gold and rose offset with ethereal blues and greys.
 To the east, the clouds reflected the sunset in orangey pinks accented with blue hues.
 The cloudbank was lower and softer looking than its dynamic counterpart in the west.

 As soon as the sun fell behind the clouds and brought on the beginning of twilight, the birds flew off en mass to finds their nests, except one.
 The Red Tail remained at its post facing the east, as was I. I waited.
 Moonrise was at 4:39 PM.
 I had completed my ceremony at 4:40.
 Had the sky been completely clear, the moon would have been visible as it rose in between Mt.
 Baker to the north and Glacier Peak to the south.
 Soon it would rise high enough to be seen above the cloudbank.
 When it did, it did not disappoint.
 Clear, perfect in its fullness, and huge, it rose and worked its magic to completely transform the color of the sky from end-of-day twilight to beginning-of-night twilight.